horizontalsystems/blockchain-crypto-guides/guides/defi/6-defi-transactions.md

 So, complex DeFi transactions are not uncommon albeit currently limited to those that know the inner mechanics of the ecosystem and some programming experience.

-To see a real life example of such transaction, checkout [this post](https://www.coindesk.com/first-mover-how-a-defi-trader-made-an-89-profit-in-minutes-slinging-stablecoins) that dissects a DeFi transaction where someone made about 50,000$ in a matter of minutes by constructing a complex transaction involving a number of DeFi services.
+To see a real life example of such transactions, checkout [this post](https://www.coindesk.com/first-mover-how-a-defi-trader-made-an-89-profit-in-minutes-slinging-stablecoins) that looks at transaction where someone made about 40,000$ in a matter of minutes with a single transaction involving a number of DeFi services.

-Practically speaking, anyone and anywhere, can start experimenting with this using personal cryptocurrency or flash loans if access to capital is limited.
+Anyone and anywhere can start experimenting with this using personal cryptocurrency or flash loans if access to capital is limited.

 ## Transaction Fee